A quick breakdown of mouse poison baits

 Of course, if none of those options seem particularly appealing as well, you can also call mice exterminators.

 - How powerful do you need the poison to be?
-As the goal of the whole ordeal is to exterminate a bunch of rodents, getting mouse baits that are as toxic as possible seems like the way to go.
-There are a lot of mouse baits out there that are simply not strong enough to kill most larger rats and even smaller mice.
-In fact, this tends to be the chief difference between high-quality mice baits and subpar products.
+As the goal of the whole ordeal is to exterminate a bunch of rodents, getting mouse poisons that are as toxic as possible seems like the way to go.
+There are a lot of mouse poison baits out there that are simply not strong enough to kill most larger rats and even smaller mice.
+In fact, this tends to be the chief difference between high-quality effective mouse poison and subpar products.
 However, slightly less potent mouse and rat baits do have their benefits, mainly the fact that they are less toxic for children and pets should they be accidentally consumed.
-Ideally, you would have set the baits in such a way that they are inaccessible to your pets and kids, but accidents do happen.
+Ideally, you would have set the pet-friendly mouse poison in such a way that they are inaccessible to your pets and kids, but accidents do happen.

 Keep in mind!